Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit

-where $b_s$ is the well-known vertex function for the SM Higgs boson coupling to digluon {which} gives $\frac{2}{3}$ in the heavy top-quark limit, $\alpha_s \simeq 0.118$ at the EW scale, $\hat{s}$ is the total center of mass energy at the parton level, and $\Gamma_h \simeq 0.006$ GeV is the total decay width of the Higgs boson predicted in the SM.
-Thus, the diHiggs cross section at the LHC is evaluated as:
+where $b_t = \frac{2}{3}$ given in the heavy top-quark limit, $\alpha_s \simeq 0.118$ which denotes the fine-structure constant for the QCD gauge coupling evaluated at the EW ($Z$ boson mass) scale~\cite{Tanabashi:2018oca}, $\hat{s}$ is the total center of mass energy at the parton level, and $\Gamma_h \simeq 0.0041$ GeV is the total decay width of the Higgs boson predicted in the SM~\cite{Denner:2011mq}.
+As it will turn out, the diHiggs cross section is almost (more than 80\% in magnitude) saturated by the $\chi'$-resonant term (the last term in Eq.(\ref{cross-diHiggs})), mainly because the predicted $\chi'$ mass (as in Fig.~\ref{fig1}) is quite close to the threshold for the on-shell diHiggs production along with a sizable enough effective-trilinear coupling $(\sin\theta \cdot \lambda_{h'h'\chi'})$.